-Honors courses will be designated with the letter "H" in their section number in the Lee College schedule.
-Please contact a counselor or the Honors Program Coordinator for permission to register.
+Honors courses will be designated with the letter "H" in their section number in the Lee College Schedule.
+Please contact a counselor or the Honor Program Coordinator for permission to register.

-American Studies is an interdisciplinary team-taught approach to the study of American history and American literature.
+American Studies is an interdisciplinary team taught approach to the study of American History and American Literature.
 The courses provide insight into the American dream, individuals and groups and their relationships to American society, and America's relationship to the world.
 Students may enroll in the six-hour block of courses during the fall and spring semesters.

 Fall courses include American Literature to 1860 (ENGL 2327H) and History of the United States to 1877 (HIST 1301H).
-Spring courses include American Literature: 1860 to the Present (ENGL 2328H) and History of the United States since 1877 (HIST 1301H or HUMA 1302H).
+Spring courses include American Literature: 1860 to the Present (ENGL2328H) and History of the United States Since 1877 (HIST1301H or HUMA1302H).

-The Human Condition: Interdisciplinary English Composition and Humanities, (ENGL1301H, ENGL1302H, HUMA1301H and HUMA1302H), offers students the opportunity to become accomplished writers and critical thinkers through the reading, analysis and discussion of major ideas and concepts of philosophy, religion, literature, art history, and politics as revealed in writings of classical and contemporary humanists.
+The Human Condition: Interdisciplinary English Composition and Humanities (ENGL1301H, ENGL1302H, HUMA1301H, and HUMA1302H), offers students the opportunity to become accomplished writers and critical thinkers through the reading, analysis, and discussion of major ideas and concepts of philosophy, religion, literature, art history, and politics as revealed in writing of classical and contemporary humanists.

-Fall courses include ENGL 1301H and HUMA 1301H; spring courses include ENGL 1302H and HUMA 1302H.
+Fall courses include ENGL1301H and HUMA1301H; spring courses include ENGL1302H and HUMA1302H.

-History and Development of Motion Pictures (taken as either DRAM 2366H or ENGL 2341H) is a survey of the history and development of motion pictures with emphasis on analysis and understanding of significant movements and schools of filmmaking, critical approaches, sociological impact, and visual aesthetics of motion pictures.
+History and Development of Motion Pictures taken as either DRAM2366H or ENGL2341H is a survey of the history and developmental of motion pictures with emphasis on analysis and understanding of significant movements and schools of filmmaking, critical approaches, sociological impact, and visual aesthetics of motion pictures.

-Introduction to Sociology (SOCI 1301H) is designed to give the student a solid grounding in the major theoretical perspectives in sociology, including Marxism, cultural sociology, feminist sociology, and sociobiology.
+Introduction to Sociology (SOCI1301H) is designed to give the student a solid grounding in the major theoretical perspectives in sociology, including Marxism, cultural sociology, feminist sociology, and sociobiology.
 The course is structured around original readings in each of these subject areas.